 - Talk to your health care provider.
 If you haven't talked to your doctor or health care provider yet about quitting smoking, do so now.
 Ask about stop-smoking counseling and medications.
 Using either counseling or medication improves your odds of success.
 And combining them is even more effective.
-If you'll be using the prescription medication bupropion (Zyban) or varenicline (Chantix), you must start the medication a week or two before your quit day to give it time to begin working.
+If you'll be using the prescription medication bupropion (Zyban) or varenicline (Chantix), you should start the medication at least a week or two before your quit day to give it time to begin working.

 - Clean house.
-Rid your home, car, office and other places of your smoking and tobacco supplies.
+Rid your home, car, office and other places of your past smoking and tobacco supplies.
 Don't keep any cigarettes on hand "just in case" — you might not be able to resist the temptation.
 Also, consider getting your teeth professionally cleaned as motivation to stay quit.

 - Stock up.
 Have on hand items that can substitute for the cigarette you're used to having in your mouth, such as sugarless gum, hard candy, cinnamon sticks and crunchy vegetables.

 - Reflect.
-If you've tried to quit smoking before but took it up again, think about what challenges you faced and why you started again.
+If you've tried to quit smoking before, but took it up again, think about what challenges you faced and why you started again.
 What worked and what didn't?
 Think about what you can do differently this time.
 For example, make a list of your triggers and how you will deal with them.
 Keeping a journal about your quit-smoking efforts may help you monitor feelings and situations that ignite your smoking urges.

 Handling quit day